 All groups requesting a group visit must make a reservation prior to visiting Lane Motor Museum.
-Reservation inquiries may be made by phone, e-mail, or online via the form below ("Education Program Request"), and should be made no less than 2 weeks prior to the desired tour date to ensure availability.
+Reservation requests can be made online and should be made no less than 2 weeks prior to the desired tour date to ensure availability.
 Group coordinators will receive a confirmation e-mail prior to the scheduled visit.

 702 Murfreesboro Pike Nashville TN.
 37210.
 The museum is located three miles southwest from downtown Nashville on Murfreesboro Pike and has lots of free parking.